Thiyamleishembi/Lovely-dog/README.md

 Email: thiyamleishembi@gmail.com

-  Let's come to the main point.You wanted to know the stories right.Well it is true story happened to one of my friend.
+  Let's come to the main point.You wanted to know the story right.Well it is a true story happened to one of my friend.

   We all love ours pets very much, don't we?
 This is the story about a loyal dog named Tuku.